HouzuoGuo/laitos/doc/Command-processor.md

     2 me@example.com Holiday greetings
     3

-Let us try to retrieve the full output - skip the 2 Email subjects already seen, override `MaxLength` to 10000 and timeout to 60 seconds:
+Let us try to retrieve the full output - skip the 2 Email subjects already seen (the first 75 characters), then override maximum output length to 10000 and timeout to 60 seconds:

-    .plt 75 10000 60 mypassword .il work-mail 0 10
+    mypassword .plt 75 10000 60 .il work-mail 0 10

 And we will get the desirable result: